Of Sea Whips and Sea Pens

 The Sea Whips can reach a height of 2.5 meters (Halipteris willemoesi).
 Orange Sea Pens can be 48 cm tall (Ptilosarcus gurney).

-This is another case where images speak louder than words.
+But this may be another case where images speak louder than words.

 Please enjoy the following photos and clips of Sea Whips and Orange Sea Pens and . . . the predators that stalk them.